KasparTr/engineer-starter-pack/main/java/pattern/creational/singleton/README.md

 Object-creation class use delegation effectively to get the task completed.</i></p>

 <p>
-In Singleton pattern only single instance of a class is created and provided with global access to that object.
+Singleton pattern is one of the simplest design patterns in Java.
+In Singleton pattern, only single, global instance of a class is created.
 [1]

-Singleton pattern is one of the simplest design patterns in Java.
-This type of design pattern comes under creational pattern as this pattern provides one of the best ways to create an object.

 This pattern involves a single class which is responsible to create an object while making sure that only single object gets created.
 This class provides a way to access its only object which can be accessed directly without need to instantiate the object of the class.[2]